knpuniversity/symfony2-series/knpu/episode2/registration-validation.rst

 which field you want.
 If you have a more difficult validation problem, this might be exactly what you need.

 We won't show it here, but check it out.
+You can also check `Custom Validation, Callback and Constraints`_ page of our "Question and Answer Day" tutorial to learn more about custom validation in Symfony with a bunch of examples and use cases.

 .. _`validation chapter of the documentation`: http://symfony.com/doc/current/book/validation.html
 .. _`Validation Constraints Reference`: http://symfony.com/doc/current/reference/constraints.html